 A strengthening program to help you develop the muscles around the shoulder which are responsible for stabilizing the joint is usually recommended.
-A type of electrotherapy, similar to a TENS machine can allows the athlete to identify the muscles which are not working properly.
+A type of electrotherapy, similar to a TENS machine can allow the athlete to identify the muscles which are not working properly.
 A tiny electric current to make the muscle tingle helps the athlete to train the muscles more efficiently.

-In some cases of instability (particularly traumatic instability) if conservative treatment with physiotherapy does not work, surgery may be an option.
-There are various techniques available to the surgeon to improve the joint laxity at the shoulder, however this will always be followed by intensive rehabilitation to ensure that you do not lose any movement at the joint.
+In some cases of instability (particularly traumatic instability), if conservative treatment with physiotherapy does not work, surgery may be an option.
+There are various techniques available to the surgeon to improve the joint laxity at the shoulder, however, this will always be followed by intensive rehabilitation to ensure that you do not lose any movement at the joint.

 Arthroscopies are being used more frequently to diagnose the cause of instability.
-This is a minimally invasive procedure where you are given an anaesthetic, and a small fibre optic camera is introduced to the joint to inspect the structures and assess for any damage which might be repairable by surgery.
+This is a minimally invasive procedure where you are given an anesthetic, and a small fibre optic camera is introduced to the joint to inspect the structures and assess for any damage which might be repairable by surgery.